 The vision set out in the plan is "to grow and sustain a city based on principles of equality, social justice and environmental sustainability where the needs of thriving, active and engaged local communities are served by a strong local economy".
-The Dublin City Council Local Enterprise and Community Plan (LECP) 2022 - 2027 is under development for publication in early 2022.
+The Dublin City Council Local Economic and Community Plan (LECP) 2023 - 2028 is due to be adopted in 2023.